normic/django-docmgr/README.rst

 If it's not set in current Django project settings, DocMgr will create a directory '/files_docmgr/' in your project root.

-The given path doesn't need to be in your MEDIA_ROOT.
+Hint: The given path doesn't need to be in your MEDIA_ROOT.